dhruvparamhans/random_notes/highscore.md

 But then we see a random noise at the second half of file.

 The noise is probably has its origin in uninitialized data.
-Perhaps, *Block out* allocated memory for 10 entries somewhere in memory, where, obviously, some pseudorandom noise (left from something else) was present.
+Perhaps, *Block out* allocated memory for 10 entries somewhere in heap, where, obviously, some pseudorandom noise (left from something else) was present.
 Then it set first/second byte, fill 3 entries, and then it never touched 7 entries left, so they are written to the file as is.